Environmental activities 2017

 Biological treatment will be implemented as a final stage once the internal improvements have been established.
 Alternative effluent treatment options are being evaluated to identify the best potential overall.

-During the year, work has been on-going in the review of the new BREF document for the Pulp and Paper sector.
-This document was finalised in 2014 and subsequently the mill has received 2 regulation 60 notices, which are the formal mechanism that the authorities use to request information.
-The first is a simple review of information and data in support of the Large Combustion Plant Directive (LCPD).
-The second is a full BAT review of the Workington mill processes and emissions set against the BREF document, for which the mill replied formally during Quarter 1 2015.
+During the year, work has been ongoing in the development of an environmental programme towards the requirements in the latest BREF document for the Pulp and Paper sector.
+This document was finalised in 2014 and subsequently the mill responded to two Regulation 60 notices, which are the formal mechanism used by the authorities to request information.
+The first was a simple review of information and data in support of the Large Combustion Plant Directive (LCPD).
+The second was a full BAT review of the Workington mill processes and emissions set against the BREF document, for which the mill replied formally during Quarter 1 2015.

 All national certifications have been achieved associated with the production of renewable energy from the biomass CHP plant.

 As of 1st April 2014, the UK Government introduced requirements that all renewable fuels need to meet the Sustainability Criteria as defined in the European Renewable Energy Directive (RED) and UK Renewables Obligation Order (ROO).
 This means that all fuels have to be classified by consignment and have to meet requirements and greenhouse gas emissions (GHG) and Land Criteria.
 This requires a monthly calculation and submission of carbon emissions throughout the full supply chain, back to the forest, and including all transport and processes stages.
 Threshold limits are applied in order to satisfy the requirements.
 For the land criteria, it has to be demonstrated that all fuel is legal and sustainable by applying the government's Timber Standard.
 In order to satisfy this, an assured report by an accredited organisation (to standard ISAE3000) has been submitted annually.
 This has been approved by the UK Government's regulatory body, Ofgem (The Office of Gas and Electricity Markets).